ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

 </details>

+Feels safe but isn't
+- second hit of kibari can be interrupted, thrown, super'd and all that
+-

 ## Working on Kara Kibari
 5k to kibari after the basic 5p punish combo is possible but very hard